 Counselling is about change.
 By reading this and contemplating that change you are already making a big step.

-I have been working as a Humanistic Counsellor for the past 8 years.
-I have two practices; one situated in Hedge End, just off junction 7 of the M27 and the other in Southampton just off the Avenue.
-Both are easily accessible to all surrounding areas including Portsmouth, Fareham, Southampton and Eastleigh and have parking available.
+I have been working as a Humanistic Counsellor for the past 14 years.
+My practice is situated in Hedge End, just off junction 7 of the M27.
+It is easily accessible to all surrounding areas including Portsmouth, Fareham, Southampton and Eastleigh and has parking available.
 I have a broad training and work very flexibly within this which means that I can offer both long term and short term work and use a range of therapeutic approaches including CBT and Mindfulness to best suit you and your needs.
 I am fully qualified, insured and am also a registered member of the BACP.